Wild Ramification and the Cotangent Bundle

+We formulate a condition that the ramification of ${\cal F}$ along $D$ is {\em non-degenerate} along $D$ in Definition \ref{dfic}.
+The condition roughly says that the ramification along $D$ is uniformly controlled by the ramification at the generic points of irreducible components and is satisfied after shrinking $X$ to a neighborhood of each generic point.
+It is a non-logarithmic variant of that studied in \cite{mu} and \cite{Tohoku}, which is a generalization of the cleanness originally introduced by Kato in \cite{Kato}.

+Assuming this condition, we define the characteristic cycle ${\rm Char}({\cal F})$ in Definition \ref{dfccy} as a $d$-dimensional cycle on the cotangent bundle $T^*X$.
+We show that the characteristic cycle has coefficients in ${\mathbf Z}[\frac1p]$ in Proposition \ref{prHA}.
+The author does not know how to define the characteristic cycle without the non-degenerate assumption.

-For a morphism $f\colon X'\to X$ of smooth schemes over $k$, we define the condition that $f$ is non-characteristic with respect to ${\cal F}$ in Definition \ref{dfncF} in terms of ${\rm Char}({\cal F})$.
+For a morphism $f\colon X'\to X$ of smooth schemes over $k$, we define the condition that $f$ is non-characteristic with respect to ${\cal F}$ on $X$ in Definition \ref{dfncF} in terms of ${\rm Char}({\cal F})$.
 We prove that the construction of the characteristic cycles commutes with the pull-back by non-characteristic morphisms in Proposition \ref{prncF}.
+This is a special case of an expected compatibility of the construction of the characteristic cycle with pull-back, cf.\ \cite[Proposition 9.4.3]{KS}.
 We deduce a characterization of the support of the characteristic cycle in terms of the restrictions to curves transversally meeting the boundary in Proposition \ref{prcv}.

 The results in this article are non-logarithmic variants of the logarithmic version studied in \cite{mu} and \cite{Tohoku} obtained by a different method of localization.
 The relation between the two methods is discussed in Section \ref{slog}.
-An advantage of the non-logarithmic version is that it behaves better with the restriction to curves.
+A significant advantage of the non-logarithmic version is that it behaves better with the restriction to curves.
+In particular, Proposition \ref{prcv} enables us to deduce the local acyclicity, Proposition \ref{pracy}.

-We also define the condition for a smooth morphism $f\colon X\to Y$ of smooth schemes to be non-characteristic with respect to ${\cal F}$ in Definition \ref{dfncf} in terms of ${\rm Char}({\cal F})$.
+We also define the condition for a smooth morphism $f\colon X\to Y$ of smooth schemes to be non-characteristic with respect to ${\cal F}$ on $X$ in Definition \ref{dfncf} in terms of ${\rm Char}({\cal F})$.
+This property is an analog of that in a transcendental context \cite[Proposition 8.6.4]{KS}.
 We deduce the local acyclicity for a non-characteristic morphism in Proposition \ref{pracy} from a result of Deligne-Laumon \cite{DL}.

 We give a relation with the characteristic class defined in \cite{cc} in Corollary \ref{corcc}.
 As an application, we give a concrete example of a computation of the Euler-Poincar\'e characteristic in Example \ref{excc}.
+This is an extreme case of an expected compatibility of the construction of the characteristic cycle with proper push-forward, cf.\ \cite[Proposition 9.4.2]{KS}, for a morphism to a point.